google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   * `version` MUST be v3(3).
   * `sid` MUST use the `subjectKeyIdentifier` option.
-  * `digestAlgorithm` MUST be one of the hash algorithm OIDs listed in
+  * `digestAlgorithm` MUST be one of the hash algorithm OIDs listed in the IANA CT Hash Algorithms Registry, described in
     {{hash_algorithms}}.
   * `signedAttrs` MUST be present and MUST contain two attributes:
     * A content-type attribute whose value is the same as